-In January 2001, a drinking water source assessment An assessment of watershed activities, which for all of the SCWA's water sources was may affect the Stafford Lake source of supply. conducted to identify if any potential sources of was performed in 2002 as required by the U.S. Environmental Protection Agency (U.S. EPA).
-The contamination exist. watershed activities identified with the highest potential for contamination of Stafford Lake are The SCWA source water is extracted from groundwater via six Ranney collector wells and animal feeding/waste disposal at the existing stable seven conventional wells located at Wohler and and former dairy operations on the watershed.
-Mirabel, and three wells in the Santa Rosa Plain.
-These activities increase the potential to introduce The aquifer is recharged by subsurface flows and microbial contaminants and nutrients to Stafford Russian River water filtering down through the gravel Lake.
-North Marin Water District actively works with the stable and ranch owners to control their riverbed. operations and reduce potential contaminants.
-The Stafford Lake source water is routinely monitored by Most of the SCWA water supply comes from the wells at Wohler and Mirabel adjacent to the Russian North Marin Water District to ensure the controls River.
-These sources are considered to be most are effective.
+In January 2001, a drinking water source assessment for all of the SCWA's water sources was conducted to identify if any potential sources of contamination exist.

+The SCWA source water is extracted from groundwater via six Ranney collector wells and seven conventional wells located at Wohler and Mirabel, and three wells in the Santa Rosa Plain.
+The aquifer is recharged by subsurface flows and Russian River water filtering down through the gravel riverbed.

-vulnerable from wastewater treatment and gravel mining in the area.
+Most of the SCWA water supply comes from the wells at Wohler and Mirabel adjacent to the Russian River.
+These sources are considered to be most vulnerable from wastewater treatment and gravel mining in the area.
 However, no contaminants associated with these activities were detected in the drinking water.